Also available in: Italian

-The clients of the villa are not known.
+The owners of the villa are not known.

 In 1700 it belonged to the Peruzzi family, then passed to the Coletti family and in 1920 to the Rigamonti family.
 Later it was purchased by the Cortellazzo family and finally by the Istituti Riuniti di Ricovero of Treviso.